-The best streaming services in 2022: how to choose between Netflix, Prime and Disney+
+The best streaming services in 2023: how to choose between Netflix, Prime and Disney Plus

 The term 'streaming wars' has been coined to acknowledge this fierce competition between platforms.
-And with so much choice, but the likelihood that our favourite shows and films are spread across multiple services which each coming with its own cost, how do we begin to choose?
+And with so much choice, and the likelihood that our favourite shows and films are spread across multiple services with each coming with its own cost, how do we begin to choose?

 - Which streaming services are available in the UK?

 - What is the best streaming service in the UK?